“Evidence-based teaching” applies high standards of evidence

-Educational neuroscience – studying how the brain learns
+- Cognitive science: studying how the brain learns.

-EBTN does not give you the original references directly.
-This makes the pages easier to read.
+To make the pages easier to read, EBTN does not give you the original references on the page.
 You can find the original references by looking at the sources we quote.

 Definition of EBT

 Rather than sifting through research papers themselves (with the problem of biased selection), teachers make use of professional research reviews.
 There are several hundred of these, but, when we select only the methods which are the most effective, we find a handful of practical, but highly effective, ways to improve the learning of our students.

 Teachers and their students deserve the very best evidence.
 Rather than picking and choosing what research to base your ideas on, there needs to be a system for finding and sifting research.
 This is because we need an expert interpretation of the whole picture (or to get as close as we can to this).
 One piece of research can be contradicted by another, and enthusiasts for one interpretation of research will, consciously or unconsciously, choose research that harmonises with their own point of view.

 To overcome these problems researchers have developed what they call ‘systematic reviews’ of research (often called ‘meta-studies’ or just ‘research reviews’).
 This is the best evidence we have.

 There are over 900 of these just on the issue of educational attainment.
 They have clear criteria and methods for searching for papers, books etc, so that every view is harvested, and also clear criteria for allowing or disallowing such sources into the review.
 Usually the criteria require the research to be done with real teachers and students (rather than in laboratory simulations), an experimental design with a control group, or a good quasi-experimental design, an effect size, large enough numbers of students for valid conclusions to be drawn, etc.

 Syntheses of over 800 Meta-Analyses Relating to Achievement have been published by John HattieVisible Learning (2009), and Visible Learning for Teachers: Maximising impact on learning (2012)